 A minimum fee of $20 will be assessed for each returned check.

-The library reserves the right to seek appropriate and reasonable action to recover materials, fines, or fees through the use of courts, law enforcement, or collection agencies.
+The Library reserves the right to seek appropriate and reasonable action to recover materials, fines, or fees through the use of courts, law enforcement, or collection agencies.
 If the amount owed is $50.00 or over, the patron may be referred to a collection agency.
-Patrons referred to a collection agency shall be assessed a fee of $20.00 to defray the cost of recovering delinquent accounts.
+Patrons referred to a collection agency shall be assessed a fee of $20.00 in addition to all other costs or fees allowed by law to defray the cost of recovering delinquent accounts.

 Patrons who wish to appeal fine assessments may appeal to the Library Director.
 Patrons not satisfied with this disposition may then appeal to the Library Board through the Library Director, who will forward the request to the Board along with staff recommendations.
 The Library Board shall make final determination of the matter.
 The patron shall be notified of this action in a timely manner.

 The Library shall not be obligated to run a debit/credit card through the credit card system for charges or purchases under $2.00.

 Residents of Highland shall be provided accounts free of charge.
 Resident accounts are renewed every 3 years.